 So you have a blog.
 And you think you might have a website traffic problem.
 But do you really?
 Or do you have a website conversion problem?
 Let’s figure out your website conversion rate and increase your website conversion rate for better optimization.

 You put your heart, soul, blood, sweat and tears into your blog.
 You might even have a book that you’ve written and it’s published on Amazon.
-Or you have a product of some sort – like a class, something on Etsy, whatever.
+Or you have a product of some sort – a course, digital product, or printables.

 Your website hits are low despite blogging, pinning and posting on Pinterest and Instagram.
 You don’t have many subscribers to your blog.
 And you’re wondering… is my mic on?
 What is happening?
 And then between the soft sobs, tears, vodka and reading post after post you stumble on this one to give you some actual clarity.

 I’m going to tell you something that it takes website owners a long time, sometimes years, to figure out.

 Website Conversion Optimization

 You don’t have a website traffic problem.
 You have what is called a content conversion problem, which is a website conversion rate issue.